chtoucas/Narvalo.NET/docs/Guidelines.md

 - `[Intentionally]` Used in all other cases
 - `[Educational]` Only used inside the project Narvalo.Brouillons.

-Consider puttin the justification on its own line.
+Consider putting the justification on its own line.
 This helps to quickly see them in search results.

 In addition, defects that need to be fixed are tagged with `[FIXME]` in the global suppression file.
 This helps tracking things.